ethereum/verkle-dev-website/docs/03-implementation/00-verkle trie structure.md

 Some key differences are:
 - A Verkle Trie involves a single flat trie structure, whereas the Merkle Patricia Trie involves a nested 'Merkle Patricia Tries in a Merkle Patricia Trie' scheme.
 - The Pedersen commitment is used to create cryptographic commitments instead of the keccak256 hash function.
+- We switch from 20-byte keys in the Merkle Patricia Trie to 32-byte keys in the Verkle Trie.

 ## Basic Overview